dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:* None

    POINT_STAT_CLIMO_STDEV_INPUT_DIR
      Directory containing the climatology standard deviation file used by PointStat.
-This variable is optional because you can specify the full path to a climatology file using POINT_STAT_CLIMO_STDEV_INPUT_TEMPLATE.
+This variable is optional because you can specify the full path to a climatology file using :term:`POINT_STAT_CLIMO_STDEV_INPUT_TEMPLATE`.

      | *Used by:* PointStat
      | *Family:* [dir]